640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

 The meninges are the layers of thin tissue that cover your brain.
 If these tissues become infected, it’s called meningitis.
 When your brain becomes inflamed or infected, the problem is called encephalitis.
-If both the meninges and the brain are involved, the condition is called meningoencephalitis.
+If both the meninges and the brain are infected, the condition is called meningoencephalitis.

 Meningitis and encephalitis may be caused by bacteria, fungi, or other types of germs.
 But many are caused by viruses, and many kinds of viruses can be to blame.

-About 1 in 10 cases of encephalitis is caused by the herpes simplex virus.
+Encephalitis is caused by the herpes simplex virus.
 Most are caused by herpes simplex virus type 1 (HSV1), the virus that also causes cold sores.
 The disease may also be caused by herpes virus type 2 (HSV2).
 This virus can be spread by sexual contact or from an infected mother to her baby during childbirth.
 HSV1 infection can also be sexually transmitted to the genital area.
 These viruses remain in the body throughout a person's life, even when they're not causing signs of infection.

 Sometimes the meningoencephalitis occurs during the initial infection with the herpes simplex virus, but most often it is caused by reactivation of the virus from an earlier infection.

 If you have viral meningitis, symptoms may include fever, light sensitivity, headache, and a stiff neck.
-If you have other symptoms, such as confusion, seizures, sleepiness, or a focal neurologic deficit—a nerve function problem that affects a specific area — these may suggest that your brain is also affected, and your doctor may diagnose it as meningoencephalitis.
+If you have other symptoms, such as confusion, seizures, sleepiness, or a focal neurologic deficit—a nerve function problem that affects a specific area — these may suggest that your brain is also affected, and your healthcare provider may diagnose it as meningoencephalitis.

 These are possible symptoms of meningoencephalitis:

-Doctors may treat babies with this disease with acyclovir for several weeks.
+Healthcare providers may treat babies with this disease with acyclovir for several weeks.

 Depending on the severity of your infection, you may need to be treated in the hospital.